maxieds/TheLawOfMeToo/documents/MyExperienceLetter.md

 # Open letter to congress and/or senate (my experience as a victim)

+## Please pledge your support help to victims of rape and sexual assault nationwide

 Dear [US Law Maker Name],

 I am writing to your office to advocate for change nationwide to the state-by-state laws that